RishabbSingh/How-to-Setup-AWS-Pipeline/README.md

 - Appropriate IAM roles for CodeDeploy.
 ### Step 4: **Create CodeDeploy Deployment Group**
 1. Create Deployment Group:
    - Inside your CodeDeploy application, create a Deployment Group.
    - Define the `Deployment Group name` (e.g., MyApp-DeploymentGroup).

 2. Specify `EC2 Instances` with `EC2 Tag`:
    - Use the EC2 tag to define which EC2 instances should be part of the deployment group:
-- Tag Name: name
+   - `Tag Name`: `name`
-- Tag Value: ec2-instance-name
+   - `Tag Value`: `ec2-instance-name`
    - This will target the EC2 instances that have this tag attached.

 3. Select Deployment Configuration:
-- Choose In-Place as the deployment strategy.
+  - Choose `In-Place` as the deployment strategy.
 This will update the application on the existing EC2 instances without creating a new environment.
-- In-Place Deployment means the code is deployed directly to the EC2 instances that are already part of the deployment group.
+  - `In-Place` Deployment means the code is deployed directly to the EC2 instances that are already part of the deployment group.

 4.Set IAM Role Permissions:
   - Ensure that the IAM Role for CodeDeploy has the following permissions:
   - `AmazonS3ReadOnlyAccess`: This grants read-only access to the S3 bucket where the source code is stored.
   - `AWSCodeDeployRole`: This role is required for CodeDeploy to interact with EC2 instances and other resources during the deployment process.